colossus21/gotraverse/README.md

 ## Demo
-The Nodes and Edges information used above was taken from the following graph, let's check out how easily we traverse the following graph implementing the provided algorithms.
-Console will provide the trace notes:
+The Nodes and Edges information used above was taken from the following graph
 ![alt text](/img/Graph.png)

 ##### A* Search